ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 	> cd ckeditor-dev

-You will now need to install required modules, like the [CKEditor plugin for Bender.js](https://github.com/benderjs/benderjs-ckeditor).
-To install all required modules use:
+You will now need to install the Bender.js engine (`benderjs-cli` installed globally uses a local `benderjs` module) and all required modules, like the [Sinon.JS plugin for Bender.js](https://github.com/benderjs/benderjs-sinon).
+To do so use:

 	> npm install